4d/docs/website/translated_docs/es/Debugging/breakpoints.md

 ![runtime-explorer-window](assets/en/Debugging/catch-command.png)

-This page lists the commands to be caught during execution.
+Esta página lista los puntos de interrupción en el comando durante la ejecución.
 Se compone de dos columnas:

 * The left column displays the Enable/Disable status of the caught command, followed by the name of the command
 * The right column displays the condition associated with the caught command, if any